 Some companies prefer a document management system and a cloud storage service, eliminating the need to store paper files.
 All their documents are scanned and indexed, making them easier to manage and find.

 Other companies prefer to utilize a hard-copy storage system through a records management company and secure off-site records storage to manage their papers.
 This allows them to have access to their documents any time they need them, and still maintain hard-copy records for legal or regulatory purposes.

 By creating a thorough procedure for your new records management plan, you can verify that the proper steps are taken in the future and can distribute this knowledge throughout the workplace.
 Keeping everyone on the same page with their records management eliminates any mistakes that can lead to inefficiency or loss of data.

 Step 6: Create a disaster recovery plan

-Accidents and natural disasters happen- make sure that you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, flood, or worse.
+Accidents and natural disasters happen so make sure you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, or flood.

-This is where selecting the right team and ensuring you have well-defined processes and procedures will come in handy.
+By selecting the right team and ensuring you have well-defined processes and procedures, your records management will be a success.

-Once the system is implemented and you’ve completed all your training, It’s important to document any issues or inefficiencies that tend to happen with any large-scale implementation.
+Once the system is implemented and you’ve completed all your training, monitor and document any issues or inefficiencies that tend to happen with any large-scale implementation.